pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 ===============

-The pktmbuf library provides the ability to allocate and free buffers (pktmbufs) that may be used by the CNDP application to store message buffers.
+The pktmbuf library provides the ability to allocate and free buffers (pktmbufs) that may be used by the FGEN application to store message buffers.
 The message buffers are stored in a mempool, using the :ref:`Mempool Library <Mempool_Library>`.

 A pktmbuf struct generally carries network packet buffers, but it can actually